solsoftware/capsula/CONTRIBUTING.md

 Additional information for contributors are given in the following lines of this document.

+## Issues

+Use [Github issues](https://github.com/solsoftware/capsula/issues) to report problems, suggest improvements, etc.

 ## Source

 All modules are located in src folder.
 To create new modules, make sure you put them there.

+## Files

+This project's files are placed into the following folders:

+- config: configuration (for contributors)
+- dist: minified files
+- doc: documentation
+- draw.io: source files for images used in documentation
+- jasmine: tests
+- src: source code
+- static: static files that JSDoc uses to generate documentation
+- sandbox: web project example (for getting started quickly and easily)

 ## Tests